Make or break for Poland as EU cash floods in

 There are signs the country's strategy of fostering clusters of innovative companies is beginning to bear fruit.

-Poland's so-called "Aviation Valley" cluster near the south-eastern city of Rzeszow has attracted global leaders such as United Technologies (UTX.N), whose subsidiary Sikorsky Aircraft produces its renowned Black Hawk helicopters there.
+Poland's so-called "Aviation Valley" cluster near the south-eastern city of Rzeszow has attracted global leaders such as United Technologies, whose subsidiary Sikorsky Aircraft produces its renowned Black Hawk helicopters there.

 Also local companies are starting to have global aspirations.

-Poland's top software maker, Asseco Poland ACPP.WA, plans to team up with a larger partner to become Europe's No.2 over the next five years and challenge market leader Germany's SAP (SAPG.DE).
+Poland's top software maker, Asseco Poland, plans to team up with a larger partner to become Europe's No.2 over the next five years and challenge market leader Germany's SAP .

 "One day we will find a Pole who will manage to achieve such success as Bill Gates," Asseco chief executive Adam Goral said.